avohs24/Project-2/README.md

 # Project-2
-# Whole Foods Recipe App
+# My Brewery
-Our app uses the Whole Foods API to pull up sale items at Whole Foods Stores.
-We utilize these items to then populate a recipe page that relates to the sale items.
-We will be storing our data in MYSQL.
-We will also have a map page that displays the closest Whole Foods Store.
+Our app utilizes the myBrewery API and the unTappd API to show you local breweries in your area and cross reference that with popular beers on Untappd.
+This will provide users with a very customizable and personalized expierence We will be storing our data in MYSQL.
+We will also have a map page that displays the closest Breweries.
 Our extra libraries will be Materialize and Green Sock.